Igalia/explainers/dictionary-api/README.md

 ### Data Storage
-In terms of minimizing the risk of data leakage, the data related to the custom dictionary is managed by non-persistent browser sessions.
+To minimize the risk of data leakage, the data related to the custom dictionary is managed by non-persistent browser sessions.

 ### Example